Jimmy Graham: 2017 season

-Graham started the 2017 season off with only nine receiving yards on four receptions combined in the first two games against the Green Bay Packers and 49ers, but he recorded 11 receptions for 133 receiving yards in the two games after against the Titans and Colts.
+Graham started the 2017 season off with four receptions for only nine yards combined in the first two games against the Green Bay Packers and 49ers, but he recorded 11 receptions for 133 yards in the two games after against the Titans and Colts.
 In the next game against the Los Angeles Rams, he scored his first touchdown of the season in the 16–10 victory.
 In the next game against the New York Giants, he found the endzone again as part of a 51-yard performance in the 24–7 victory.
-In the following game, a 41–38 victory over the Texans, he recorded two receiving touchdowns in the 41–38 victory.
+In the following game, a 41–38 victory over the Texans, he caught two touchdowns in the 41–38 victory.
 The second touchdown was a go-ahead touchdown with 21 seconds remaining to put the Seahawks on top.
-On November 9, against the Cardinals, he recorded two receiving touchdowns in the 22–16 victory.
+On November 9 against the Cardinals, he recorded two touchdowns in the 22–16 victory.
 On December 19, 2017, Graham was named to his fifth Pro Bowl.
-Overall, he finished the 2017 season with 57 receptions for 520 receiving yards and ten receiving touchdowns.
-Graham's ten receiving touchdowns set a Seahawks franchise record for a tight end in a single season.
+Overall, he finished the 2017 season with 57 receptions for 520 yards and 10 touchdowns.
+Graham's 10 receiving touchdowns set a Seahawks franchise record for a tight end in a single season.
 He broke the mark formerly held by Jerramy Stevens.
-He was ranked 89th by his fellow players on the NFL Top 100 Players of 2018.
+Graham was ranked 89th by his fellow players on the NFL Top 100 Players of 2018.